 database.
 Accordingly, the BAMER

 listings of research studies on this and associated websites will cover the

 period of seventy-seven years from 1936 to 2013

 The BAMER website will continue to be available through both

 the dedicated Australian Music Education Information and Resources website at http://australian-music-ed.info/BAMER/

 and will also be available for access through the Music in Australia Knowledge

 Base - http://musicinaustralia.org.au/ – which is a project ofThe Music Trust (see http://musictrust.com.au/).

 * EndNote is bibliographic software that is presently being made available to students—at both undergraduate and postgraduate levels—at several universities under a site licensing agreement with Thompson Reuters.
 For a demonstration version of this product, go to http://www.endnote.com/

-The BAMER database is compiled and edited by Robin Stevens, Principal Fellow, Melbourne Conservatorium of Music, Faculty of the VCA and Music, University of Melbourne.
+The BAMER database was compiled and edited by Robin Stevens, Principal Fellow, Melbourne Conservatorium of Music, Faculty of the VCA and Music, The University of Melbourne.